What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 The nasal passages need to work harder to warm and humidify the air before it enters the lungs; this can cause an extraordinarily dry mouth, nose, and throat.

-Aside from climate dryness, CPAP devices commonly leave users susceptible to dry mouth.
+Aside from climate dryness, CPAP devices with humidifiers commonly leave users susceptible to dry mouth.
 About 40% of CPAP, BiPAP, and APAP users experience dry mouth.
 The symptoms of dry mouth include congestion, coughing, sneezing, puffiness, dizziness, migraines, bad breath, allergies, sinus infections, sickness, nose bleeds, and uncomfortable inflammation.

 What Is A CPAP Humidifier?

 Humidification is an integral part of successful Positive Airway Pressure therapy, and CPAP, BiPAP, and APAP systems are all built with that in mind.
-Some models feature in-built humidifiers, while others feature a connection for a separate humidifier attachment.
+Some models feature in-built CPAP humidifiers, while others feature a connection for a separate CPAP humidifier chamber attachment.
 Adding moisture to the CPAP airflow alleviates nasal discomfort caused by the dryness of the CPAP air, no matter what the climate conditions.

 What Does The Humidifier Do On A CPAP Machine?